Beacon Wood Country Park

 Beacon Wood Country Park is a public woodland in Bean near Dartford, in Kent, England.
-It was previously an industrial claypit then re-claimed as woodland park open to the public, currently owned by Lafarge.
+It was previously an industrial claypit then re-claimed as woodland park open to the public, currently owned by Tarmac.

 History

 The park has had a mixed history.
 For over 400 years, it was a rounded hill and ancient woodland.
 The trees have been used to supply timber for various uses.
 Including building, fencing and within ship construction.
 Especially the oak trees.

 A beacon was placed on top of the rounded hill (approx 300 feet high) during Elizabethan times.
 It was one of the chain of beacons lit to warn of the approach of the Spanish Armada (circa 1580).
 Later, some of the ancient woods were cleared and orchards were planted in the 19th century.

 In 1885, John J. Allchin leased a section of the site, for the yearly rent of £4-10 shillings to the E.C.Powder Company Limited, who began manufacturing smokeless gunpowder.

 In 1900, some 27 small, predominantly Kent-based, cement manufacturers and their subsidiaries merged to form the Associated Portland Cement Manufacturers (1900) Ltd., or APCM for short, but also known locally as "The Combine".
 In 1928 the famous Blue Circle brand name was introduced.

 In the 1930s Beacon Wood was taken over for its Clay Reserves, by APCM Ltd. From 1935 to 1964, four million tonnes of clay were excavated, mixed to a slurry and pumped along a 3 km pipeline, from the Bean Clay Pit, to Johnsons Cement Works (between Greenhithe and Stone).
 The clay was mixed with crushed chalk and burnt in kilns to produce cement.

 Although clay extraction ceased in 1964, the land remained in APCM ownership, without public access.

 In 1991 Blue Circle Industries leased the 70 acre disused Clay Pit for 15 years to Kent County Council, who created the Beacon Wood Country Park and an Advisory Group was set up by Groundwork UK (Kent Thames-side) who managed the creation and operation of the park.

 Beacon Wood Country Park was created by Groundwork Trust and local Bean residents and then opened to the Public.
 Who made paths and planted trees within the site.

 The Official Opening was on Wednesday 10 July 1991, by Sir Derek Barber, Chairman of the then Countryside Commission (now called Natural England).

 Groundwork Trust then set up a volunteer group maintaining the woodlands.

 In 2001, Blue Circle Industries was taken over and the land passed to the Lafarge Group.
 Lafarge Cement UK, like its predecessor Blue Circle Industries, was the largest cement manufacturer in the United Kingdom, producing cement products under the old Blue Circle brand.

 On 1 April 2001, Kent County Council and Dartford Borough Council took over park management from Groundwork Kent Thames-side.
 KCC/DBC did not continue the meetings of the Beacon Wood Advisory Group.